 Headquartered in London, Ananas Anam makes a material they called Piñatex from pineapple leaf fiber.
 Not only are they environmentally sustainable in their “cradle to cradle” approach, but they support rural farming communities in the Philippines.

-In Denmark, The Apple Girl makes Apple Leather using waste from cider and juice products.
+In Denmark, Leap makes Apple Leather using waste from cider and juice products.